equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/preparing_the_environment.md

 ```shell
 npm --version
 ```
-* Node should be around v18.18.0 and NPM v10.0.1
+* Node should be around v18.18.0 and NPM > 9
-* Install dependencies </br>(You want to consult the [Proxy Guide](../../Support/proxy.md) if you have connectivity issue)

 ```shell
 npm install
 ```